Send money to New Zealand

-If you’re actually planning on jetting setting to New Zealand for a holiday or business trip, this guide isn’t for you - head over to our travel money section where you can compare everything from prepaid travel cards, exchange rates, holiday insurance to overseas debit card fees and travel credit cards.
+If you’re planning a short-term trip to New Zealand in the future, this guide may not be for you.
+Head over to our travel money section instead where you can compare everything from prepaid travel cards and holiday insurance to overseas debit card fees and travel credit cards.

-Back in the day there weren’t many options for sending money to New Zealand but now with thousands of Australians choosing to live over there and thanks to the close relationship between the two countries, you’ll find plenty more offers are on the table for you.
+Back in the day, there weren’t many options for sending money to New Zealand.
+But now with thousands of Australians choosing to live over there and thanks to the close relationship between the two countries, you’ll find plenty more offers are on the table for you.
 The two most common types of IMT providers are banks and foreign exchange (FX) specialists.